ShadowForests/VoiceToSpeech/README.md

 ## Features

 - Live speech recognition via Web Speech API (only on Chrome).
-- Low latency voice-to-speech by using interim speech recognition results.
+- Low latency Voice-to-Speech by using interim speech recognition results.
+- Alternative Text-to-Speech input for fine control of output.
 - Auto translation from input voice language to output speech language.
-- Large selection of languages and dialects for speech recognition and text-to-speech.
+- Large selection of languages and dialects for speech recognition and voices.
+- Includes support for voices on your computer and built in to your browser.
 - Customize audio input and output devices.
 - Customize output volume, as well as pitch and rate for select voices.
 - Live speech output transcript with playback support for all transcript entries.